francescov1/caption-suggestion/README.md

 # Caption Suggestion App
-Suggests Facebook or Insatgram captions for an image a user wants to post
+Suggests Facebook or Instagram captions for an image a user wants to post